georchestra/georchestra/ldapadmin/README.md

 To fight spam robots, it may be safer to get a proper pair of keys for your site.
 Go to https://www.google.com/recaptcha/admin/create and create a pair of private/public keys.
 Quoting the [documentation](https://developers.google.com/recaptcha/intro), *unless you select the "global key" option, the keys are unique to your domain and sub-domains.*

-Once created, set the following `ldapadmin` parameters with the value of the keys:
+Once created, set the following `console` parameters with the value of the keys:
 * `privateKey`
 * `publicKey`